On the irreducibility of locally analytic principal series representations: Distribution algebras and locally analytic representations

 \subsection{Locally analytic representations}

 We conclude this section by recalling some facts of locally analytic representations.
-Let $H$ be a locally $L$-analytic group, $V$ a locally convex $K$-vector space, and $\rho: H \ra \GL_K(V)$ a homomorphism.
-Then $\rho$ (or the pair $(V,\rho)$) is called a {\it locally analytic representation} of $H$ if the topological $K$-vector space $V$ is barrelled, the homomorphism $\rho$ is continuous, and the orbit maps $\rho_v: H \rightarrow V, \; h \mapsto \rho(h)(v)$, are locally analytic maps for all $v \in V$, cf. \cite{ST1}, sec.
+Let $H$ be a locally $L$-analytic group, $V$ a Hausdorff locally convex $K$-vector space, and $\rho: H \ra \GL_K(V)$ a homomorphism.
+Then $\rho$ (or the pair $(V,\rho)$) is called a {\it locally analytic representation} of $H$ if the topological $K$-vector space $V$ is barrelled, each $h \in H$ acts $K$-linearly and continuously on $V$, and the orbit maps $\rho_v: H \rightarrow V, \; h \mapsto \rho(h)(v)$, are locally analytic maps for all $v \in V$, cf. \cite{ST1}, sec.
 3. If $V$ is of compact type, i.e., a compact inductive limit of Banach spaces, the strong dual $V'_b$ is a nuclear Fr\'echet space and a separately continuous left $D(H,K)$-module.
 The module structure is given as follows:

 This functor gives an equivalence of categories

 In particular, $V$ is topologically irreducible if $V'_b$ is a simple $D(H,K)$-module.

 For any closed subgroup $H'$ of $H$ and any locally analytic representation $V$ of $H',$ we denote by $\Ind^H_{H'}(V)$ the induced locally analytic representation.
 We recall the definition: